james-stevens/handshake-bridge/README.md

 - `{{config.bind_local_prefix}}.3` -> ICANN Mirror
 - `{{config.bind_local_prefix}}.5` -> AXFR Only Merged Root

-If this is running correctly, you can run the program `./bin/check` and it will run a few basic checks.
+If this is running correctly, you can run the program `./bin/check` and it will run a few basic checks as well as querying these services.

 The output you should see is the SOA RR for each of these four services.
 Three of the hour should give the same result, which is the SOA RR of the merged & locally signed ROOT zone and one will give the ICANN ROOT SOA RR.